nfdi4plants/nfdi4plants.github.io/src/content/docs/quickstart_arc.md

 ### DataPLANT registration and access

-In case you are not a member of DataPLANT yet, please visit <https://register.nfdi4plants.org> to register.
-Afterwards, you will be granted access to DataPLANT’s DataHUB, available under <https://git.nfdi4plants.org>.
+In case you are not a member of DataPLANT yet, please visit [sign up](<https://register.nfdi4plants.org>).
+Afterwards, you will be granted access to DataPLANT’s [DataHUB](<https://git.nfdi4plants.org>).
 The DataHUB allows you to share your ARCs with registered lab or project partners.

 ![](img/dataplant_registration.png)